VazkiiMods/Patchouli/README.md

 }
 ```

+## Mixin Troubleshooting

+Read this if you get crashes when launching with Patchouli in-dev.
+Patchouli uses Mixin to inject a small hook to detect advancements clientside.
+This may cause issues when depending on Patchouli in-dev, since ForgeGradle/MixinGradle
+do not yet properly support this in-dev like Fabric does.
+As a workaround, disable refmaps by defining the `mixin.env.disableRefMap`
+JVM argument to `true`.

 Note to mod developers porting a Patchouli book from 1.12 to 1.14: Patchouli book data now goes into `modid/data/patchouli_books` instead of `modid/assets/patchouli_books`.